Crisnyan/tfg/memoria/tfg.typ

 to provide all the needed variables to the functions in a less clutered manner, and finally, through if statements a numerical method is selected based on the order.

 When order is 0, the Crank-Nicolson method is selected.
-This implementation of the Crank-Nicolson method employs a function named "newton_thomas" as a solver, which applies the implicit Crank-Nicolson method by averaging the current and future three-point formulas, as done in Eq. then solves the resulting tridiagonal system using the implemented Thomas algorithm.
-Because Crank-Nicolson cannot solve non-linear equations and the surface concentrations are non-linear, a Newton-Raphson iteration to find a self-consistent solution (a solution with low enough error) for $C_(o,0)$ and $C_(r,0)$ at each time step is employed.
+The implementation of the the method employs a function named "newton_thomas" as a solver, which applies the implicit Crank-Nicolson method by averaging the current ($u_t$) and future ($u_(t + 1)$ three-point formulas, as done in Eq. .
+Then solves the resulting tridiagonal system with the implemented Thomas algorithm.
+Because Crank-Nicolson cannot solve non-linear equations and the surface concentrations are non-linear, a Newton-Raphson iteration to find a self-consistent solution (a solution with low enough error) for $C_(O,0)$ and $C_(R,0)$ at each time step is employed.
-At the heart of the spatial calculation is the thomas function, which performs a rapid Gaussian elimination.

-If "Order 2" is selected, the program utilizes Heun's Method.
-This implementation employs the Method of Lines to discretize the spatial Laplacian, effectively transforming the diffusion PDE into a system of coupled Ordinary Differential Equations (ODEs).
-The algorithm calculates an initial derivative via the "get_derivatives" function and subsequently computes an average slope over the interval $Delta t$ to update concentrations.
-This approach achieves a temporal precision of $O(Delta t^2)$, offering superior stability and accuracy compared to the basic Euler method.
+When order is 2 is Heun's method (RK2) is selected.
+The implementation employs the a tecnique called Method of Lines, which discretizes the spacial second derivative of Eq. , effectively transforming the diffusion PDE into a system of coupled (ODEs).
+To solve the system obtained first, the algorithm calculates an initial derivative using the "get_derivatives" function and then computes an average slope over the interval $Delta t$ to as a slope corrector.
+This approach achieves a time precision of $O(Delta t^2)$.

-When "Order 4" is selected, the Runge-Kutta 4 (RK4) algorithm is employed.
-This is the highest temporal precision option available in the suite, sampling derivatives at four distinct points within each time step: the beginning ($k_1$), two midpoint estimates ($k_2, k_3$), and the end ($k_4$).
+Finally , when order is 4,the Runge-Kutta 4 (RK4) algorithm is employed.
+This
+method has the highest time precision of all the available methods in the file, obtaining derivatives at four distinct points within each time step: at the beginning ($k_1$), two estimates at the midpoint ($k_2, k_3$) and the end ($k_4$).
-This sampling achieves a temporal truncation error of $O(Delta t^4)$.
-It is important to note that for all Runge-Kutta methods, the spatial precision remains
-$O(Delta x^2)$ due to the second-order central difference approximation used for the diffusion term.
+This achieves a temporal truncation error of $O(Delta t^4)$.
+It is important to note that for all Runge-Kutta methods, the spatial precision remains $O(Delta x^2)$ due to the second-order central difference approximation being used for the diffusion term, which is the same for all methods of the Runge-Kutta family.

-Throughout these simulations, surface kinetics are handled by the "solve_surface_analytic" function.
-This function treats the electrode interface as a rigorous flux balance between the rate of diffusion and Butler-Volmer electron transfer kinetics.
-Finally, the current density $j$ is calculated from the net reaction rate and the Faraday constant.
-The results are stored as concentration profiles for future animation and plotted as a standard $E$ vs. $j$ cyclic voltammogram via the parser module, enabling a comprehensive comparison between experimental behavior and theoretical models.
+Throughout the Heun and RK4 simulations, surface kinetics are handled by the "solve_surface_analytic" function.
+This function treats the electrode surface as
+a flux balance between the rate of diffusion and the Butler-Volmer electron transfer kinetics.

+Finally, for all the methods, the current density $j$ is calculated as the product of the reaction rate and the Faraday constant.
+The concentration profiles for each step are saved for animation purposees and the voltammogram is plotted as a standard $E$ vs. $j$ graph using the "plotGraph" helper function.
+The concentration profiles are also plotted as $C_O$ vs $x$ and $C_R$ vs $x$, using the profiles at time steps as frames for the animation.

 #pagebreak()